nus-cs2103-AY2122S2/tp/docs/GuiTestDocumentation.md

 |:------------------------------------------------------:|:----------------------------------------------------:|
 | ![BeforeAddLog](images/GUITestImages/BeforeAddLog.png) | ![AfterAddLog](images/GUITestImages/AfterAddLog.png) |

-As you can see in the above images `WL's Bday` was inserted in the correct order with the appropriate command result message displayed in the CommandResult box.
+As you can see in the above images `First Log!` was inserted in the correct order with the appropriate command result message displayed in the CommandResult box.

-If incorrect format of `addevent` command is entered, the appropriate error message should be displayed in the CommandResult box.
+If incorrect format of `addlog` command is entered, the appropriate error message should be displayed in the CommandResult box.
 Shown below is the error message in the CommandResultBox.

 ![AddLogError](images/GUITestImages/AddLogError.png)